GarciaInes/Scrum-Mastering/Planning/README.md

 [*Scrum Guide Planning ref*] (https://www.scrumguides.org/scrum-guide.html#sprint-planning)

+#### One useful thing to review at start of Planning is the Definition of Done, that encompasses all work items (user stories or not).
+Having clarity on the extend we commit things to be 'done' will enrich the conversation about to start in Planning.

 A Sprint Planning initiates the Sprint by laying out the work to be performed for/during that cycle.
 The Produuct Owner (PO) ensures that attendees are prepared to discuss the most important Product Backlog items and how they map to the Product Goal.
 Covering: </br>1) Why is this Sprint valuable? </br>& </br>2) What can be Done in this Sprint?